 As per the credit rating agency ICRA’s credit rationales for MRF Ltd, the production capacity has increased from 31.7 million tyres per year in 2011 to 53.4 million tyres in 2016.
 Such growth in sales along with consistent growth in volumes is essential for sustained business performance.
 This is because any growth, which is resultant of only price increase without an increase in sales volumes is bound to witness competition from substitute products.

-Moreover, as per ICRA 2016 credit rating rationale, the production capacities are currently nearly fully utilized.
+Moreover, as per ICRA 2016 credit rating rationale (page 1), the production capacities are currently nearly fully utilized.

 Full utilization of existing capacities necessitates that the company would have to do additional capex for generating incremental production capacity to support future growth.